Probe incompatibility in multiparameter noisy quantum metrology

-For the parameters that characterize a quantum state (quantum state estimation), the main roadblock is essentially \emph{measurement} incompatibility, related with the impossibility of simultaneous measurement of non-commuting observables.
-This issue has been studied for decades,~\cite{helstrom1976quantum,Holevo2011b,Paris2009,Liu2019d,Demkowicz-Dobrzanski2020}, from seminal studies~\cite{Yuen1973,Belavkin1973,Holevo2011b} to more recent developments~\cite{Matsumoto2002,Pezze2017,Albarelli2019,Yang2018b,Sidhu2019a,Razavian2020,Lu2020a,Conlon2020,Belliardo2021}.
-Interestingly, in the asymptotic setting and allowing for collective measurements on identical copies~\cite{Kahn2009,Yamagata2013,Yang2018a}, measurement incompatibility can at most double the total mean squared error on the parameters' estimates~\cite{Carollo2019,Tsang2019}.

-On the other hand, in a paradigmatic setting of multiparameter quantum metrology, the goal is to simultaneously estimate multiple parameters of a quantum channel (quantum channel estimation); this is a more complicated problem, since also the probe state must be optimized.
-Furthermore, when the channel can be used more than once, and one aims at identifying truly optimal protocols, one has to optimize the most general scheme that includes adaptive control operations.
+In many practical situations the channel can be probed many times and the actual optimal protocols may be adaptive.
 Evaluating the power of adaptive strategies, especially in the presence of a noisy environment, is a challenging task appearing in various contexts throughout the whole field of quantum information theory~\cite{Terhal2015, Pirandola2017, Zhuang2020b}.
 It is remarkable that this problem has been completely resolved in the case of single-parameter quantum metrology~\cite{Demkowicz-Dobrzanski2014, Demkowicz-Dobrzanski2017, Zhou2017, Zhou2019e, Zhou2020}, proving the effectiveness of the theoretical methods developed.
-The main goal of this paper is to generalize these methods to the multiparameter scenario without trivializing the multiparameter aspects.
+The main goal of this paper is to generalize these methods to the multiparameter scenario.